ewzeng/cs-notes/gitbook/computer_security/buffer-overflow.md

 ```
 printf("%s");
 ```
 will print the string found at the address `*(esp - 4)`.
-Thus, if the attacker can manipulate the word right below `esp`, they will be able to read anywhere in memory.
-(And using `"%n"`, can also write anywhere in memory).
+Thus, if the attacker can manipulate the word right below `esp` and then input `%s` to the program, they will be able to read anywhere in memory.
+(And using `%n`, can also write anywhere in memory).
 The way to prevent format string vulnerabilities is to use `printf` like so:
 ```
 printf("%s", "/* Get input string from user */");
 ```